-- The On-Call Pay season shall be October 1 through April 30.
+- (1) The On-Call Pay season shall be October 1 through April 30.
 It may be shortened or lengthened by the Employer. - (2) The On-Call Pay shall be forty dollars (\$40.00) per week for the "Primary Person," and twenty-five dollars (\$25.00) per week for the "Secondary Person."
-The "week" is Friday through Thursday for Genesee Fuel.
-The On-Call Pay stipend shall be paid regardless of whether the individual is called out.
+Sound Oil has the discretion to designate and pay two "Primary" persons.
+The "week" is Monday through Sunday for Sound Oil.
+The On-Call Pay stipend shall be paid regardless of whether the individual is called out. - (3) If an individual does not answer a call, or for whatever reason is unavailable to take a call, he forfeits On-Call Pay for the week in question.

-- (3) If an individual does not answer a call, or for whatever reason is unavailable to take a call, he forfeits On-Call Pay for the week in question. - (4) The maximum number of employees entitled to On-Call Pay shall be two (2) employees per week.
+The maximum number of employees entitled to On-Call Pay shall be two (2) employees per week.
 The Employer may decide to have only one person be the On-Call employee in any week; in which case, he/she shall be the only person entitled to the On-Call Pay stipend.